kubernetes/enhancements/keps/sig-api-machinery/5073-declarative-validation-with-validation-gen/README.md

-### Tagging and Validating Against Internal vs Versioned Types
+### Tagging and Validating Against Versioned Types
-<<[UNRESOLVED what option to use for tagging and validating against internal vs versioned types ]>>

 In Kubernetes there are internal schema representations and versioned schema representations for k8s types.
 The IDL tags can be added to either set of types (and plumbed to validate against that type).
-Below are the options and associated tradeoffs related to `validation-gen` using internal, versioned, or relevant combinations of the two:

-1. **Use versioned-type validation (Recommended)**.
-Tags would be added on every version’s definition of a given type or field.
-    *   Pro: Validation is obvious for a given version by looking at types.go.
-    *   Con: Tags across versions need to stay in sync.
-        *   Rebuttal: This can be easily solved with tests.
-    *   Pro: Field-path differences between API versions are handled.
-    *   Con: Requires we deal with the performance implications up front.
-        *   Don’t want to convert internal &lt;-> versioned over and over.
-    *   Pro: other tags, including closely-related tags like +default are already defined on versioned types.
-2. **Use internal-type validation**.
-Tags would be added on the “unversioned” definition of a given type or field.
-    *   Pro: No immediate performance implications.
-    *   Con: Need to also add ~equivalent tags to versioned types, in order to generate openapi.
-Tags across versions need to stay in sync (manually or with automation).
-        *   Harder to automate cross-checking.
-    *   Con: Need to handle field-path differences between versions (e.g. with post processing).
-    *   Con: closely-related tags like +default are already defined on versioned types, which means we need to "thread together" fields across internal and versioned, even across renames or refactoring.
-3. **Phased approach**:
-    *   Milestones:
-        *   1: Add Declarative validation using tags on internal type
-        *   2: Add tags on versioned types, enabling OpenAPI
-        *   3: Migrate declarative validation to versioned types
-    *   Pro: Isolates the critical, high risk work to the first milestone, allowing everyone to focus purely on achieving that with minimal distractions.
-    *   Con: Risk that we never get around to finishing all milestones.
-        *   Finishing only milestone 1 means we don't get any OpenAPI publication of validation tags
-        *   Finishing milestone 1 and 2 means we have tags on internal and versioned types that must be kept in sync, _increasing_ reviewer burden
-    *   Con: Increases total work by taking less direct path toward goals

-<<[/UNRESOLVED]>>
+After analyzing the pros and cons of validating either the versioned or internal types for `validation-gen` the consensus is to use the versioned types for validation.
+The pros of this approach include making validation rules explicit for each API version, naturally accommodating field-path variations between versions, and aligning with the existing use of tags on versioned types.
+The cons to this approach include that with this approach (vs internal) tags will need to be synced across versions and that there are performance implications of doing additional one additional internal conversion during request handling (internal -> versioned).
+To mitigate the issues with syncing tags across versions, we plan to have tests and linting to enforce syncing and for mitigating the performance implications see mitigations in the section - "Risk: Added latency to API request handling".

 ### Handling Zero Values in Declarative Validation